OneLuaPro/OneLuaPro/README.md

 ## Building and Installing OneLuaPro from Source Code

 A complete Microsoft Visual Studio Installation is optional but not strictly necessary.
-Simply install **Buildtools for Visual Studio 2022** from https://visualstudio.microsoft.com/de/downloads/#build-tools-for-visual-studio-2022 and select  the following suggested components for download and installation:
+Simply install **Buildtools for Visual Studio 2022, Version 17.5.5** from https://visualstudio.microsoft.com/de/downloads/#build-tools-for-visual-studio-2022 and select  the following suggested components for download and installation:

 - MSVC v143 - VS 2022 C++-x64/x86-Buildtools
-- C++-CMake-Tools for Windows
+- C++-CMake-Tools for Windows (Version 3.25.1-msvc1)
 - Windows 11-SDK (10.0.22621.0)

 Open `Developer Command Prompt for VS 2022` and change drive and directory.
 Download and unpack sources or simply clone this repository: